Localization with Less Larmes: Simply MSA: Green functions in a finite volume

-\psn With these observations in mind, we study in the next section decay properties of functions $f:\Lam_L(x)\to \C$ obeying, for any point $u\in\Lam_L(x)$, one of the Eqns (3.2), (3.5).
-Observe that we do not require that $q$ and $\qt$ be smaller than $1$, but, of course, the above bounds (and those obtained in Section \ref{Descent}) are useful only for $q, \qt < 1$.
+With these observations in mind, we study in the next section decay properties of functions $f:\Lam_L(x)\to \DC$ obeying, for any point $u\in\Lam_L(x)$, one of the Eqns \eqref{eq:GF.subh.NS}, \eqref{eq:GF.subh.S}.
+Observe that we do not require that $q$ and $\qt$ be smaller than $1$, but, of course, the above bounds are useful only for $q, \qt < 1$.
 Finally, note that, since $q<\qt$, it will be convenient to replace $\qt$ by $q$ in the bound (3.2).
-With this modification, we see that the only difference between bounds (3.2) and (3.5) is in the distance $\|v-u\|$ figuring in these inequalities.
+With this modification, we see that the only difference between bounds \eqref{eq:GF.subh.NS} and \eqref{eq:GF.subh.S} is in the distance $\|v-u\|$ figuring in these inequalities.